 SPEAKERS has become a main in most devices and is adding betterment to the field of entertainment, which has been them plus since the beginning of time besides amplifying the sounds.
-Who Invented Speaker?
+We are going to discuss When was the speaker invented?

-Speakers are no longer bound to a certain area or depend on too many things to work; they are portable speaker and small in size.
+Speakers are no longer bound to a certain area or depend on too many things to work; they are portable speakers and small in size.

 Damn!
 The device that our world depends on would mean so much less if there is no possibility of using a speaker?